How to use ChatGPT for social media analytics across Instagram, TikTok, LinkedIn, and X. Export methods, analysis prompts, and what AI can't tell you.

 Data analysis is now the second most common AI use case in marketing at 30%, just behind content creation (HubSpot, 2025).
 But most marketers using ChatGPT for social analytics are pasting screenshots or asking vague questions like "how's my Instagram doing?" and getting vague answers in return.
-This guide covers how to do it properly: specific export methods, tested prompts, and honest limitations.
+This guide covers how to do it properly: specific export methods for the paste-in flow, the MCP path for Pro+ users, tested prompts, and honest limitations.

 Before building any workflow, understand the boundaries.

-The practical implication is that ChatGPT works as an analysis layer between your raw exports and your decisions.
+The practical implication is that ChatGPT works as an analysis layer on top of platform data.
+On Free and Plus that data comes from your exports.
+On Pro and above it can come from the connector.
 It does not replace your analytics tools.
-It makes the data they produce more useful.
+It makes the numbers they produce easier to act on.

-The biggest limitation of using ChatGPT for social media analytics is not the AI itself.
+For Free and Plus users, the biggest limitation of ChatGPT for social analytics is not the AI itself.
 It is getting the data out of each platform in a format that is actually useful.

 Every platform makes this slightly different, and none of them make it easy.
 Here is what works for each one.